uaineteine/transforms_framework/readme.md

     `-- template_custom_transform.py
 ```

+## Summary

+This framework makes your data pipeline transparent and auditable by logging every important action as a structured JSON event.
+You can trace exactly what happened to each table, when, and why.
+The framework provides three main approaches for managing tables:

+1. **Direct table loading** with `MetaFrame` for single table operations
+2. **Payload-based loading** with `SupplyLoad` for configuration-driven multi-table loading
+3. **Collection management** with `Tablecollection` for flexible multi-table operations

+Each approach provides the same event tracking and audit capabilities while offering different levels of control and automation for your specific use case.

 ## Naming

 The naming module provides standardised classes for validating and managing table names, column headers, and variable lists.
 These utilities ensure consistent naming conventions across your data pipeline.